 As is often the case in a small town, Friendship doesn't have a public transportation system that people use for their commute.

-The percentage of people in Friendship who are college-educated is somewhat higher than the average US community of 21.84%: 28.25% of adults in Friendship have at least a bachelor's degree.
+The overall education level of Friendship is somewhat higher than in the average US city of 21.84%: 28.25% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Friendship in 2022 was $57,111, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
 This equates to an annual income of $228,444 for a family of four.